Benjamin Watson: 2017 season

-2018 season
+New Orleans Saints (second stint)

 Watson became an unrestricted free agent after completing his two-year contract with the Baltimore Ravens.

-On March 28, 2018, the New Orleans Saints signed Watson to a one-year, $2 million contract that includes a signing bonus of $645,000.
+On March 28, 2018, the Saints signed Watson to a one-year, $2 million contract that includes a signing bonus of $645,000.
 On October 21, 2018, Watson caught Drew Brees' 500th career touchdown pass in a 24–23 win over the Baltimore Ravens.

 That season, Watson won the Bart Starr Award as the NFL player who "best exemplifies outstanding character and leadership in the home, on the field, and in the community."

 On December 27, 2018, Watson announced that he would be retiring after 15 seasons in the NFL.

-2019 season
+New England Patriots (second stint)

-On May 10, 2019, Watson came out of retirement and signed with the New England Patriots, the team that had originally drafted him back in 2004.
+On May 10, 2019, Watson came out of retirement and signed with the Patriots, the team that had originally drafted him back in 2004.

 On May 27, 2019, Watson announced that he had failed a test for performance-enhancing drugs.
 In March, during his retirement, his physician had prescribed a testosterone supplement.
 The NFL responded by suspending Watson for the season's first four games.
-Watson made his 2019 debut on October 21 in a Monday Night Football matchup against the rival New York Jets which the Patriots won 33-0.
+Watson made his 2019 debut on October 21 in a Monday Night Football matchup against the rival New York Jets which the Patriots won 33–0.
 He recorded three catches for 18 yards.
 Against the Tennessee Titans in the Wild Card round, Watson recorded 3 catches for 38 yards as the Patriots lost 20–13.

 Watson announced his second retirement from football on March 16, 2020.